niconek/lab-authentication-with-passport/README.md

 Add a new route to your `passportRouter.js` file with the path `/signup` and point it to your `views/passport/signup.hbs` file.

-Now, in that file, add a form that makes a POST request to `/signup`, with a field for `username` and `password`.
+Now, in that file, add a form that makes a POST request to `/signup`, with a field for `email` and `password`.

 Finally, add a post route to your `passportRoute` to receive the data from the signup form and create a new user with the data.